 A young woman is on her way to work, driving on the highway, when out of nowhere a car merges into her lane and causes an accident.
 She is rushed to the hospital because she is bleeding, and in order for her to become stable, the bleeding needs to stop.
 Once at the hospital, a doctor orders her to receive the drug “Hespan” because it will help stop the active bleeding.
 Another medical professional accidentally grabs the drug “Heparin” instead, which is a blood thinner.
 The young woman hemorrhages due to a great loss of blood and unfortunately dies.
 Catastrophic and even fatal injuries occur when mistaking a drug because of a similar name.

-Our Cleveland attorneys have handled many cases where a physician was at fault for a medication error that was avoidable.
+Our attorneys have handled many cases in Cleveland where a physician was at fault for a medication or prescription error that was avoidable.
 Common medication mistakes made by medical professionals include:

 Physicians should complete a medication reconciliation each time there is a change in a patient’s treatment.
 A medication reconciliation is when a health care provider compares all of the medication orders to all of the medications that the patient currently takes.
 This will help prevent incorrect medications or dosages from being prescribed, or prevent harmful drug interactions.
 A medication reconciliation should be completed anytime a patient experiences a change in hospital setting, change in the medical professional they’re seeing, or change in the level of care they are receiving.